 Facilities received increased bandwidth and/or new equipment supporting the platform for new and enhanced community services at 400+ statewide locations.
 The state’s healthcare consumers, medical providers, and researchers have increased accessibility to real-time clinical consultations with remote specialists, virtual research collaboration and distance & continuing education.

-UAMS Arkansas e-Link serves as the lead entity for the consortia and is legally and financially responsible for activities supported by the HCF Program.
-As consortium leader, UAMS Arkansas e-Link completes all the necessary paperwork and files all applications on behalf of Arkansas e-Link members.
+UAMS e-Link serves as the lead entity for the consortia and is legally and financially responsible for activities supported by the HCF Program.
+As consortium leader, UAMS e-Link completes all the necessary paperwork and files all applications on behalf of it’s members.

 BENEFITS OF BECOMING AN ARKANSAS E-LINK NETWORK MEMBER